izikeros/blog/content/posts/2022-02-11-pre-ocr-deskewing-and-dewarping-tools.md

 # Dewarping
 <a id="page-dewarp-11k-stars"></a>
 ## Page dewarp (1.1k stars)
-> Last commit: Oct 2016, but reworked version is actively developed (last commit: 24 Jan 2022)
+> Last commit: Oct 2016, but the reworked version is actively developed (last commit: 24 Jan 2022)

 [page_dewarp](https://github.com/mzucker/page_dewarp) - Page dewarping and thresholding using a "cubic sheet" model